 Fear, scarcity, and a lack of attention and socialization are in the heart of your dog's struggle with aggression.

 No dog comes into this world with aggression ingrained in them.
-Every breed comes with gentle and territorial dogs.
+Every breed can be aggressive and territorial if not trained.

 However, their tendency to become aggressive gets exacerbated when dogs take a cue from anxiety, fear, and worry that they will be punished.

-Understanding why puppies become aggressive include knowing the heart of their aggression.
+Understanding why puppies become aggressive include knowing the cause of their aggression.
 Some of the top reasons for puppy aggression include the following:

 Guarding Their Resources